 A cheesecloth table runner softens the rustic table setting and is long enough for the extra-long table.

 Next up is Stacy at Bricks N Blooms with her Friendsgiving Decor and Table Centerpiece Idea

 AnnMarie – Friendsgiving Brunch for the Girls / Rachel – Friendsgiving Table Decor & Brunch Ideas

-Be sure to check back tomorrow for the full Greenhouse Tour and on Saturday for the Friendsgiving Brunch Menu ideas.
+Be sure to check back tomorrow for the full Greenhouse Tour.
+Check out these Friendsgiving Brunch Menu ideas and recipes.

 Pin It To Remember It